sheabunge/personal-email/README.md

 * The text in the **Site Title** field will be the name that appears next top the email address.

 ## Changelog

+### 1.1
+* Only change the address if the sender address actually is `wordpress@sitename`.
+Fixes compatibility with contact forms.

 ### 1.0
 * Initial release